 Bongo, robot dog: ugly in face, beautiful in heart.

-At first glance, Bongo might seem a bit gimmicky - it should be a kind of dachshund, with the trunk lengthening and shortening.
+At first glance, Bongo might seem a little gimmicky: it's supposed to be a sort of dachshund, with a lengthening and shortening trunk.
 Its legs are basically a disguise for the wheels, the tubular body makes it look a bit like a vacuum cleaner.
-But it's hard not to be impressed with the way it follows its owner into the room.
+But it's hard not to be impressed by the way it follows its owner around the room.

-Bongo can wag his tail and ears when you ask him a question (like: "What should the Japanese government do against the decline in birth rates, aside from putting robots in Uniqlo stores or give exoskeletons to old people to make them work forever? ").
-He also has a small but delightful repertoire of dog movements and can even bark at strangers.
-Yep.
-With his own facial recognition system he becomes hostile to faces he has never seen, or does not recognize.
+Bongo may wag his tail and ears when you ask him a question (like: "What should the Japanese government do about the decline in birth rates, other than putting robots in Uniqlo stores or give exoskeletons to old people to make them work forever?”).
+He also has a small but delightful repertoire of dog-like movements and can even bark at strangers.
+Already. with its own facial recognition system it becomes hostile to faces that it has never seen, or that it does not recognise.
 Never let it socialize, for heaven's sake.

-Despite the distrust, the robot dog Bongo comes away with little.
-It is granted to the new owners for a trifle, just 12.800 yen plus taxes.
+Despite the mistrust, the robot dog Bongo comes away with little.
+It is given to the new owners for a pittance, just 12.800 yen plus taxes.

-A pittance also for Japanese prices, the equivalent of 120 euros.
-Virtually a tenth of the price of some precious and tasty (and noisy) Pomeranian Spitz or Akita.
+A pittance even for Japanese prices, the equivalent of 120 euros.
+Practically a tenth of the price of some precious and tasty (and noisy) Pomeranian Spitz or Akita.